Teacher Practical Guidance:

 5. Indicating where the analogy breaks down between the two concepts.

-6. Drawing a conclusion about the analogy and comparing the new material with the already learned material.
+6. Drawing a conclusion about the analogy and comparing the new material with the already learned material. link

 How-To Resources